SaaS Marketing in 2026: Metrics, Channels & Growth

 Paid advertising offers a way to get immediate visibility on platforms like Google, LinkedIn, and Facebook.
 It’s great for driving targeted traffic quickly and testing messages to see what resonates.
 For a real world example of lean paid social turning into purchases, read the Nailed It case study.

 For B2B SaaS, direct outreach is a powerful tactic.
-This involves identifying potential customers on LinkedIn and contacting them with a personalized message.
+This involves identifying potential customers on platforms like LinkedIn and contacting them with a personalized message.
 If LinkedIn is a core channel, see our guide on how to nail LinkedIn content strategy as a B2B SaaS founder.

 Account Based Marketing (ABM)